Automation and control of laser wakefield accelerators using Bayesian optimisation: Introduction

 Furthermore, there are a large number of input parameters that must be tuned to optimise the accelerator performance, including those which affect the spatial and spectral energy distribution of the laser pulse and those which control the nature of the plasma source.
 The usual approach to optimisation is to perform a series of single variable (1D) scans in the neighbourhood of the expected optimal settings.
 These scans are challenging, as the input parameters are often coupled and the highly sensitive response of the system can lead to large shot-to-shot variations in outputs.
 Moreover, due to the non-linear evolution of the LWFA, altering one input can affect the optimal values of all the other input parameters.
 Hence, sequential 1D optimisations do not reach the true optimum unless initiated there.
 A full $N$-D scan would be prohibitively time consuming for $N>2$ and so a more intelligent search procedure is required.

 Machine learning techniques are ideal for this kind of problem and have been demonstrated in other plasma physics, accelerator science and light source applications \cite{Radovic2018N,Emma2018PRAB,Gaffney2019POP,Duris2020PRL}.
-Genetic algorithms have been applied to laser-plasma sources including; using the spatial phase of the laser to optimise a keV electron source \cite{He2015NC}, and subsequently using both spectral and spatial phase to optimise a MeV-electron source \cite{Dann2019PRAB}.
+Genetic algorithms have been applied to laser-plasma sources including; using the spatial phase of the laser to optimise a keV electron source \cite{He2015NC}, and subsequently using both spectral and spatial phase (although not simultaneously) to optimise a MeV-electron source \cite{Dann2019PRAB}.
 In both cases, only the laser parameters were controlled preventing full optimisation of the LWFA which relies on the complex interplay between the laser and the plasma.
 Further, these optimisations did not incorporate the experimental errors and were therefore prone to distortion by statistical outliers.

 In this paper, we present the use of Bayesian optimisation to demonstrate operation of the first fully automated laser-plasma accelerator.
-Simultaneous control of up to six laser and plasma parameters, enables independent optimisation of different properties of the source far exceeding that achieved manually.
+Simultaneous control of up to six laser and plasma parameters enabled independent optimisation of different properties of the source far exceeding that achieved manually with a \SI{5}{\tera\watt} class laser system \cite{Mangles:2016lcr}.
 In performing the optimisation, the algorithm builds a surrogate model of the parameter space, including the uncertainty arising from the sparsity of the data and the measurement variances.
-By interrogation of this model, we discover physically important correlations between experimental parameters demonstrating that new physics may be discovered via machine-learning-based optimisation.